 With vintage stores, they are the holding ground of the original fashions that constantly inspire new looks on the turntable of trends, they are effectively the holy grail of original fashion.
 For those worried that ‘they’re just not me’, try one, it may just surprise you...

 You can visit My Vintage at our vintage boutique based in Lancashire for loads of unique vintage from the 1920s to the 1980s.
-You can also shop online 24/7 at www.myvintage.co.uk for many more vintage clothing gems!
+You can also shop online 24/7 at www.myvintage.co.uk for much more vintage clothing online

 Copyright 2015 - My Vintage...
 Written by My Vintage - www.myvintage.co.uk